 MD/MPH students may fulfill their practicum requirement in the traditional manner, as outlined in this manual.
 However, others may fulfill the requirement by undertaking a suitable project with a one-month elective rotation during their fourth year of medical school.
-This elective should be planned well in advance, and should be devoted entirely to a public health-related project that has been approved by the MD/MPH Program Director (Dr. Don Thea, dthea@bu.edu).
+This elective should be planned well in advance, and should be devoted entirely to a public-health related project that has been approved by the MD/MPH Program Director (Dr. Wayne LaMorte, wlamorte@bu.edu).

-Students who choose this option are encouraged to discuss possible practicum projects with Dr. LaMorte, who must approve the proposed practicum and will serve as the practicum field supervisor.
-Regardless of which option is chosen, MD/MPH students must fulfill all standard practicum course requirements outlined in this manual (see page 3).
+Students who choose this option are encouraged to discuss possible practicum projects with the Dr. LaMorte, who must approve the proposed practicum and will serve as the practicum field supervisor.
+Regardless of which option is chosen, MD/MPH students must fulfill all practicum course requirements outlined in this manual.